Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

-In either case, it is assumed that $T_\mathrm{des}$ is provided by the system operator (thereby representing grid code requirements) and reasonably specified so that its collective realization is feasible for the devices, while rendering the closed-loop power system stable (e.g., virtual inertia and droop control; see \eqref{eq:T_des_casestudy1}).
-Finally, we assume that all DVPP devices are controllable\footnote{The grid-forming DVPP control setup can be extended to also include \textit{non-controllable} (i.e., pre-installed/fixed) local device dynamics similar to \cite{haberle2021control}.} converter-based DERs, i.e., their dynamic behavior can be altered to collectively match the desired behavior $T_\mathrm{des}$.
+The desired behavior $T_\mathrm{des}(s)$ in \cref{eq:aggregate_specification} is intended to be provided by the aggregated dynamics of the grid-forming DVPP units, which can be achieved by controlling their local closed-loop behaviors appropriately.
+We therefore assume that all DVPP units are controllable\footnote{The grid-forming DVPP control setup can be extended to also include \textit{non-controllable} (i.e., known pre-installed/fixed) local DER dynamics, e.g., synchronous generator swing dynamics with turbine and governor controls, or automatic voltage regulators, etc. as in\cite{haberle2021control}.} converter-based DERs, i.e., their local dynamic behaviors can be altered to collectively match the desired specification in \cref{eq:aggregate_specification}.
+In doing so, it is important to ensure that practical limitations of the DERs are not exceeded during normal operation, and device-level stability can be guaranteed.

+Of course, to achieve this, the power park comprising the DVPP has to be sufficiently diverse covering all time scales and energy/power levels.
+Furthermore, it is assumed that $T_\mathrm{des}(s)$ is provided by the power system operator, who is encoding grid-code requirements in the form of desired transfer functions (e.g., virtual inertia and droop control; see \eqref{eq:T_des_casestudy1}).
+In this regard, $T_\mathrm{des}(s)$ is supposed to be reasonably specified so that its collective realization is feasible for the DVPP units during normal operating conditions, while rendering the closed-loop power system stable, and being robust to model uncertainties and parameter variations in the rest of the grid.
+In other words, system-level stability is ensured by properly specifying the desired ancillary service transfer function $T_\mathrm{des}(s)$, which is also part of our ongoing research.

+In what follows, we present detailed control setups of the aggregated grid-forming DVPP dynamics for both frequency and voltage regulation to match the desired behavior in \cref{eq:aggregate_specification}.
+Notice that the frequency and voltage regulation of the grid-forming DVPP have to be addressed separately (unlike in the grid-following DVPP setup\cite{haberle2021control}; see \cref{fig:DVPP_ctrl_setup_gfoll}).